 No matter how many interviews you have experienced, job interviews always leave you wondering about what is the right thing to say.
 With every job interview, you learn how to sell yourself, your skills and your flaws.
 Staying calm and composed is crucial, especially when you are trying to get hired.
 We believe there are ways to keep you calm during stressful interviews.
 The more you prepare in advance, the more comfortable and confident you are in an interview.
 We have brought you a list of seven tips that will help you perform well during the interviews.

 Practice and prepare– Preparing for the typical interview questions, researching the company’s background and knowing why you would be an excellent fit for a job goes a long way.
 Interviewers appreciate answers that are specific, concise and highlight your skills.
 Your answers should include how, with your skill set, you are relevant to the position offered.
 Making a list of the requirements of the job and matching them to your experiences is a great idea.
+Once you have valuable interview experience under your belt, this will put you in a confident position to apply now.

 Develop a rapport with the interviewer – It is advisable to build a connection with your interviewer.
 Knowing about the interviewer’s background and developing a connection often increases your chances of getting hired.
 Interviewers tend to hire people they like and who are suitable for the organisational culture.